The troubles are over, and the country is safe again. Look at this video to see how kindly tourist buses were treated even during the protest.

 Gokyo Ri Trek Most Common Questions

-What is the age limit for the Gokyo Ri trek?
+What is the age limit for the Gokyo Ri Trek?

 How tall is the Gokyo Ri pass?